 There are several steps that need to be followed to migrate workloads to AWS:

-- Perform acceptance tests on the servers.
-After the test instance is tested successfully, finalize the test and delete the test instance.
+4. Perform acceptance tests on the servers.
+After the test instance is tested successfully, finalise the test and delete the test instance.

-- Confirm that the cutover instance was launched successfully and then finalize the cutover.
+9. Confirm that the cutover instance was launched successfully and then finalise the cutover.

 Imagine a complex enterprise system application which manages a just-in-time sales and fulfilment process.
 Making changes, even the smallest tweak, is fraught with danger.
 Disruptions would have a severe impact on sales and severely disappoint customers, who might look elsewhere in the future.
 AWS IoT Twinmaker creates a digital doppelgänger of physical systems, allowing us to examine the digital ‘twin’ in an immersive three-dimensional representation or test potential changes before applying them safely in the real world.
 These explorations lead to new vital insights and innovations that might have been inconceivable without access to the digital twin.